DEMOCRACY AT RISK

 Rwanda is the third most imprisoned country in the world, housing tens of thousands of men and women convicted of massacring their neighbors, their friends, even their own families.

 Kagame, who reworked the constitution so he could serve a third seven-year term, contends he is the answer to Rwanda’s continued stability.
 And he may be right.
-But Rwandans are so internal about coming to terms with their recent past, that closure is elusive and tensions fester.
+But Rwandans are so internal about coming to terms with their recent past that closure is elusive and tensions fester.
 Here, everyone is a survivor.

 Rwandans are so internal about coming to terms with their recent past, that closure is elusive and tensions fester.
 Here, everyone is a survivor.